 The following information is all about growing Brinjal in pots.

-Eggplant commonly known as brinjal India, is the cousin of tropical vegetables like tomato and potatoes.
+Eggplant commonly known as brinjal India is the cousin of tropical vegetables like tomatoes and potatoes.
 Brinjal belongs to the family of Solanum.
-Brinjal is most used vegetable in all types of dishes.
+Brinjal is the most used vegetable in all types of dishes.

 Botanical Name is Brinjal is Solanum melongena.

-Brinjal comes in many colors: While, Green, Purple, and yellow.
+Brinjal comes in many colors: White, Green, Purple, and yellow.

 Brinjal Varieties: White, Dwarf, Snake.
-Different varieties of plants produce eggplants of different size, shape and color.
+Different varieties of plants produce eggplants of different sizes, shapes,s, and colors.

 Brinjal in Indian Languages